The most top nonprofit trends: Fundraising in 2025 and through the years

 Another route is building community-based strategic partnerships to take advantage of brands that are already recognizable to your audience.

-He goes on to say, "Social media will be ablaze in 2024, so nonprofits considering increasing their reach and top-of-mindedness are looking at visibly partnering with businesses in their area.
+He goes on to say, "Social media channels will be ablaze in 2024, so charitable organizations considering increasing their reach and top-of-mindedness are looking at visibly partnering with businesses in their area.
 Whether these are nonprofit or for-profit, strategic partnerships offer new ways for supporters to interact with you as they go about their daily lives."

 Giving Experience Trends